 EHBEA is pleased to announce that its Student Research Grant competition will now run bi-annually.
 The aim is to provide student members of the Association with funds to conduct a specific research project that complements the academic aims of the Association.
 EHBEA will only support the highest quality applications from our current student members.
 The maximum award per grant is 500 Euros.
 Funds could be requested for participant payments, travel to field sites, or other research costs.
 Grant applications will be assessed on the basis of scientific quality, feasibility and quality of the applicant.
 In addition to completing the application form, applicants must ask a suitable referee to provide a Letter of Support before the application deadline.

 Grant deadlines are 5pm (GMT) on 1st March and 1st August each year.

-To apply for the grant, a completed EHBEA student research grant application form and Letter of Support should be emailed to the EHBEA Early Career Officer by 5pm (GMT) on the relevant date.
+To apply for the grant, a completed EHBEA Student Grant 2016 Application Form and Letter of Support should be emailed to the EHBEA Early Career Officer by 5pm (GMT) on the relevant date.
 Applicants must be pursuing post-graduate research degrees and be members of EHBEA in order to be eligible to apply.